strongloop/strongloop.com2/_posts/2018-11-02-october-milestone.md

 send back for `PATCH` and `PUT` requests to JSON response with the value.
 On top of that, we updated paths like `PATCH /my-models` and `GET /my-model/count` to give back JSON wrapped responses instead of number of updated instances and count of instances, respectively.
+Check out [Pull Request #1170](https://github.com/strongloop/loopback-next/pull/1770) for more details.

-The much needed API for serving static assets was finally added to the framework.
+Moreover, the much needed API for serving static assets was finally added to the framework.
+The initial implementation had two major limitations:
-The initial implementation had two major limitations: a.
-Static assets could not be served from '/', b.
-The static assets api overrode LoopBack's own underlying router.
+ - Static assets could not be served from '/'
+ - The static assets api overrode LoopBack's own underlying router.

 Both the issues were resolved in subsequent updates.
+For more details, see [PR#1848](https://github.com/strongloop/loopback-next/pull/1848).

-A major performance improvement (close to 15x improvement in `POST` requests) was made by caching schema validators in incoming requests.
+A major performance improvement (close to 15x improvement in `POST` requests) was made by caching schema validators in incoming requests as well in [PR#1829](https://github.com/strongloop/loopback-next/pull/1829).

 #### IBM Cloud Deployment

-LoopBack 4 is IBM Cloud capable now and a guide was published showing how to create a Cloudant-based LoopBack app locally and deploying it to IBM Cloud using Cloud Foundry.
+LoopBack 4 is IBM Cloud capable now and a guide has been written and will be published showing how to create a Cloudant-based LoopBack app locally and deploying it to IBM Cloud using Cloud Foundry.

-The team has planned to focus efforts on Kubernetes deployment in future which would provide much more advanced capabilities.
+The team has planned to focus efforts on Kubernetes deployment in the future which would provide much more advanced capabilities.

 ### Build infrastructure